slayer/micro_sources/README.markdown

 SUMMARY
 =======

-This is collection of small and simple sources sometimes written by me
+This is collection of small and simple sources sources had once written by me

 find_sqfs.c